Tons-7/Music-Bot/README.md

 # License

-This bot is only available for personal use
+This bot is only for personal use